 During orientation, you'll be given information on setting up your email and MyUH account.
 All class registration is completed online.
 If you do not have internet access, you can use any of the campus computer labs or the computers in the LRC or Library.

 ADMISSION INFORMATION FOR INTERNATIONAL STUDENTS

-International Students (F1 or Student Visa)
+International Students (F1 Student Visas)